 - using dynamic routing

-Each of this method will be described in the following chapters.
+Each of these methods will be described in the following chapters.

 As you can see from the output above, this router has two directly connected routes to the subnets 10.0.0.0/8 and 192.168.0.0/24.
 The character C in the routing table indicates that a route is a directly connected route.
 So when host A sends the packet to host B, the router will look up into its routing table and find the route to the 10.0.0.0/8 network on which host B resides.
 The router will then use that route to route packets received from host A to host B.